-Juul faces a new federal investigation in California, report
+Juul faces a new federal investigation in California, report says

 The U.S. Attorney’s office wouldn’t confirm the report and Juul would not comment on it.
 Nor did Juul respond to Fast Company‘s request for comment.

-Juul has come under increased scrutiny from state and federal agencies as vaping has taken off among teenagers and reports of vaping-related deaths have made headlines.
+Juul has come under increased scrutiny from state and federal agencies as vaping has taken off among teenagers and as reports of vaping-related deaths have made headlines.
 Juul points out that its product contains no THC or Vitamin E compounds, ingredients that were found in the products used by many of the vapers who were hospitalized.

 The Federal Trade Commission, the Food and Drug Administration, and several state attorneys general are already investigating Juul for its marketing practices, which many believe target younger users.
 The House Committee on Oversight and Reform held hearings in July on Juul’s role in the youth nicotine epidemic.